TatsuUkraine/dart_environment_config/README.md

 - allows to define required and optional keys for generation
 - allows to export variables to `.env` file

+## Migration from 1.x.x to 2.x.x

+In `1.x.x` path for `.env` was generated against `lib/` folder.
+Starting from `2.x.x` path for `.env` file is generated against your root app folder.

+So by default `.env` file will be generated alongside with `pubspec.yaml` and other root files.

 ## Getting Started

 Install package as dependency.